 There are numerous risks associated with any leasing arrangement, including the possibility that physicians may fail to make the required payments under the terms and provisions of their lease commitments.
 Our DIS business is also affected by the ability of physicians to pay us, which in turn may be affected by general economic and business conditions and the availability of reimbursement for the physicians.
-In addition, typically, a small number of our DIS customers decide to purchase their own cameras, made by us or by one of our competitors, rather than continue to use our DIS leasing service.
-If purchases by DIS customers of cameras made by our competitors were to increase beyond the levels we have historically experienced, our business and financial condition could be adversely affected.
+In addition, typically, a number of our DIS customers decide to purchase their own cameras, made by us or by one of our competitors, rather than continue to use our DIS leasing service.
+If purchases by DIS customers of cameras made by our competitors were to increase, our business and financial condition could be adversely affected.